sufone/nasheed/README.md

 - make portaits all square
 - make it mobile first (and only at first)
 - lyrics in text form!
+- expose id on url (allow selection and sharing specific!), update as updates along with pg title

 ## Developing